NUR 1100 PRINCIPLES OF HEALTH CARE

 NUR 3522 NURSING CARE OF OLDER ADULT

 Four hours.
 Prerequisites: Nursing majors and NUR 2201 and NUR 3106.
 In this course the student has the opportunity to differentiate normal aging from abnormal processes and conditions and to develop nursing interventions that are unique to the specific needs of the older adult.
 Social, ethical, financial and practical issues facing the older adult, frail elder, and caregiver are presented.
+This is a clinical course and students will participate in both hospital and community rotations.

 NUR 3530 MATERNAL AND NEWBORN NURSING CARE